 And laid the foundations for a more prosperous future.”

-A lengthy but detailed speech that somehow fitted the occasion.
+Somehow, the Chancellor gave a lengthy but detailed budget speech that fitted the occasion.

 You can discover plenty more public speaking tips with our regular series of tips for speakers.
 And, with more than 100 tips, podcasts and videos you will find something for every occasion. and, of course, when you want to develop your public speaking skills even further, then please don’t hesitate to get in touch.